Welcome to the Holy Rude Viewfield Church, Stirling!

 Next Service(s)

-Due to storm Éowyn damage to the steeple and the ceiling of the church sanctuary, Viewfield Church has been deemed unsafe to use until an assessment is made and any repairs completed.
+Due to storm Éowyn, from 21 to 27 January 2025, caused damage to the steeple and the ceiling of the church sanctuary, Viewfield Church has been deemed unsafe to use until an assessment is made and any repairs completed.
 Until then, all services will be held in the Church of the Holy Rude.

-The Holy Rude Viewfield service for Sunday, 18 May 2025, will be held in the Holy Rude Church, at 11.00 am, led by Revd Alan Miller & Revd Simon Hesset.
+Holy Rude Viewfield Service for Sunday, 8 February 2026, will be held in the Holy Rude Church, at 11:00, and will be led by Revd Alan Miller.

 Parking in Stirling Old Town Jail, front or rear courtyard, St John St.